starrytong/SCNet/README.md

 ---
 # Todo

-- Experiment of mamba module.
+- Experiments of mamba module.
-- Training and evaluation code
+- Training and evaluation code.

 ---
 # Citing